ccabanero/swift-server-vapor-snippets/README.md

     }
 }

-// handles GET /welcome
-drop.get("welcome") { request in

-    return "sup"
-}
+drop.run()
 ...

 ````

 In your Xcode project, create a __secrets__ folder under the /Config folder.

 In the secrets folder, add the following configuration file so that the app can connect to your local PostgreSQL database.
-See below:
+See below screenshot.
+Note, change your user and password to your system/macOS credentials.

 ![icon](img/postgresconfig.png)